shailesh1729/tisp/book/num_opt/opt_intro.md

 1. Applying condition (1) on $\tilde{f}$, the set of minimizers of $\tilde{f}$ is
    nonempty and compact.
 1. We also note that the minimizers of $f$ are identical to the minimizers of $\tilde{f}$.
-1. Thus, the set of minimizers of $f$ is nonempty and closed.
+1. Thus, the set of minimizers of $f$ is nonempty and compact.

 Assume that condition (3) holds.